 I love farm stays for my city children.
 It is such a great feeling to watch them having space to run around in, and nooks and crannies to explore.
 It was also a great place to come back to, after our historical adventures.

-On the first day, we went to Gulgong, about 20 minutes from Mudgee, and to the Pioneer Museum, a great sprawling place filled with all kinds of bric-a-brac.
+On the first day, we went to Gulgong, about 20 minutes from Mudgee, and to the Pioneers Museum, a great sprawling place filled with all kinds of bric-a-brac.
 My son was fascinated with a collection of old toy cars kept safe behind glass cabinets.
 Winding pathways took us past a myriad of displays: children’s bedrooms, kitchens, farming equipment and different clothing all from the gold rush days of the 1870s.

 It was a labyrinth that opened up onto a huge warehouse full of old modes of transport, including an immaculate Cobb & Co Coach that looked like it was just waiting for the horses to be hooked into their harnesses.
 Beyond the coaches and carts was a street that included Gudgeon Cottage, a replica of a typical home in the 1800s that felt like its occupants had just stepped out for a minute.
 There was also a school house, blacksmiths and an inn.